CPC31320 Certificate III in Wall and Floor Tiling

 • Tiler

-• Wall and Floor tiler
+• Wall and Floor tiler.

 State and territory jurisdictions may have different licensing, legislative, regulatory or certification requirements.
 Relevant state and territory regulatory authorities should be consulted to confirm those requirements.